A Detailed Look into FDR’s Little White House

 Living Room, Dining Room and Bathroom photos

-I have been through many historical homes and castles throughout the world and the one thing that intrigued me about this place, and made it so special was that everything, I mean everything was original.
-Many of the rooms were roped off or items behind plexiglass to protect and preserve, like in most historic homes.
+I have been through many historical homes and castles throughout the world. and the one thing that intrigued me about this place, and made it so special was that everything, I mean everything was original.
+Many of the rooms were roped off or items behind plexiglass to protect and preserve, as in in most historic homes.

-When you leave, you pass through the ‘Legacy Exhibit’ where you will find several artifacts and photographs with regards to his passing.
-As well as the unfinished portrait of FDR which was being painted when he passed.
+When you leave the Little White Housee, you pass through the ‘Legacy Exhibit’ where you will find several artifacts and photographs with regards to his passing.
+As well as the unfinished portrait of FDR, which was being painted when he passed.

 For location and information, please visit Roosevelt’s Little White House website